ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The selection of the GRCh38 reference genome was documented, including rationale for clinical suitability and compatibility with existing pipelines.”*

+   **Ontological references:**

 .. dropdown:: Selectivity

    Ability of a method to distinguish the analyte of interest from other components.

    **Example usage:**
-   The assay showed high selectivity by correctly distinguishing SARS-CoV-2 reads from background human RNA.
+   *“The assay showed high selectivity by correctly distinguishing SARS-CoV-2 reads from background human RNA.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip